What is a Charging Order?

 But they can’t touch my LLC.
 This is due to the protections that an LLC gives you.
 It allows your assets to be protected from the personal actions you take in your day to day life.
 And then of course the charging order comes into play.

 The charging order protects you from creditors.
 It’s not something you get in the mail.
-In most states, there’s 3 things a charging order prevents creditors from doing:
+In most states, there are 3 things a charging order prevents creditors from doing:

 - Taking your membership interest in an LLC,